dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/workflow-features-concepts.md

 When a workflow "awaits" a scheduled task, it unloads itself from memory until the task completes.
 Once the task completes, the workflow engine schedules the workflow function to run again.
 This second workflow function execution is known as a _replay_.

 When a workflow function is replayed, it runs again from the beginning.
-However, when it encounters a task that it already scheduled, instead of scheduling that task again, the workflow engine:
+However, when it encounters a task that already completed, instead of scheduling that task again, the workflow engine:

-1. Returns the result of the scheduled task to the workflow
+1. Returns the result of the completed task to the workflow.
 1. Continues execution until the next "await" point.

 This "replay" behavior continues until the workflow function completes or fails with an error.